monolayer/monorepo/docs/guide/introduction/querying/prisma.md

 ## Generate the Prisma client

-`monolayer` generates the Prisma client after applying migrations.
+`monolayer-pg` generates the Prisma client after applying migrations.

 Since `Prisma` was not configured the first time we applied migrations, we need to run the command again: